 - Trans fat: Keep intake as low as possible

 Check the chart below to see how much total fat and saturated fat to include in your eating plan based on your estimated daily calorie needs.
-The above advice about trans fat and cholesterol applies no matter how many calories you eat.
+The above advice about trans fat and saturated fat applies no matter how many calories you eat.

 How Much Total Fat and Saturated Fat are Right for You?